The information in this article applies to:

 - Click once in the drawing area to place a copy of the CAD block at that location.

-- Click the Select Objects button, then click on the CAD block to select it and click the Explode CAD Block edit button.
+- Using the Select Objects tool, click on the CAD block to select it and click the Explode CAD Block edit button.

 Note: It is important that you explode the CAD block before adding any information to it.
 If you do not, and the CAD block that you create includes a nested CAD block, you will not be able to assign it to your light fixture.